Filters

 • xml_escape: Escapes special characters in XML content

-• type Get internal type information of a value
+• type: Get internal type information of a value

-• default(<default value>) Provides a default value if the value is none
+• default(<default value>): Provides a default value if the value is none

-• json Parse string value to JSON
+• json: Parse string value to JSON (standard JSON only)

-• jsonpath("<jsonpath expression>") Extract value from JSON using a JSONPath expression
+• jsonpath(<jsonpath expression>): Extract value from JSON using a JSONPath expression

-• regex Parse string value to regex
+• regex: Parse string value to regex

-• join(<separator>) Join array elements into a single string using the specified separator
+• join(<separator>): Join array elements into a single string using the specified separator

-• reveal Reveals masked passwords.
-Ex. radius.request.password | reveal
+• reveal: Reveals masked passwords.
+Example: radius.request.password | reveal

 • NOTE: Masked password can be compared directly without revealing!